-If you eat bacon, you might want to reconsider it!
-Read why…
+If you eat bacon, you might want to know about its cancer dangers due to nitrites!
+Know the research and risks.
+Read on…

 I’m a pescatarian.
 Meaning I eat fish – not meat.